-Divorce in North Carolina can be complex, especially when the parties disagree over the issues with dissolving the marriage.
+Divorce in North Carolina can be complex, especially when the parties disagree over the issues of dissolving the marriage.
 If you’re in a position where conflict might arise, you should know how to contest a divorce.
 The North Carolina laws on divorce and alimony define a process in these cases, and you must take action or respond according to the rules.

 Because of the numerous details to contest a divorce, it’s crucial to have legal counsel to advocate on your behalf.
 A Raleigh contested divorce attorney can help you tackle the complexities of the case and develop a strategy that aims for a favorable outcome.
 You can also benefit from reviewing some background about the relevant laws.